 However, deciding on the correct metrics to use is the most crucial part.

-Each organisation is required to choose appropriate key performance indicators (KPIs) that are most relevant to the health and safety risks they have identified in their workplace.
+Every organisation is required to choose appropriate key performance indicators (KPIs) that are most relevant to the health and safety risks they have identified in their workplace.
 Gathering the right information and data will allow them to determine how effectively they are managing and minimising these critical risks.

-For additional advice on managing health and safety risks through metrics, check out SafePlus’ Lead Indicators – which includes the most effective leading KPIs across industry sectors (e.g. Construction, Manufacturing, Transport and more).
+To find out more about health and safety measurements, click here.
+For additional information on healthy and safety metrics, check out SafePlus’ Lead Indicators – which includes the most effective leading KPIs across industry sectors (e.g. Construction, Manufacturing, Transport and more).